imfrancisd/PowerShell-Assert-Library/README.md

 * compare strings as programmatic strings or linguistic texts
 * compare the month, day, and year of two dates only if they are both in UTC
 * compare two numbers only if their types are Int32, Int64 or Double, but their types don't have to match.

+The logic functions helps you avoid some quirks in the PowerShell language when you write predicates.

 #### Can I use these functions in PowerShell testing frameworks?
 Yes.